onflow/flow/flips/20220203-capability-controllers.md

 struct CapabilityController {
    // The block height when the capability was created. let issueHeight: UInt64
-   // The Type of the capability. let capabilityType: Type
+   // The Type of the capability, i.e.: the T in Capability<T>. let borrowType: Type
    // The id of the related capability.
    // This is the UUID of the created capability.
    // All copies of the same capability will have the same UUID